talk2viren/umermansoor.github.io/_posts/2017-2-19-cluster-analysis-using-k-means-explained.md

 <!--more-->

 There are various models and techniques for cluster analysis.
-When we were building the machine learning application, I was *mistakenly searching for 'the best clustering model or technique.'* I wasn't aware that there is no universal best algorithm and the choice depends on your requirements and the dataset.
+When I first started, I was *mistakenly searching for 'the best clustering model or technique.'* I wasn't aware that there is no universal best algorithm and the choice depends on your requirements and the dataset.
 There are [density-based](https://en.wikipedia.org/wiki/Cluster_analysis#Density-based_clustering), [graph based](https://en.wikipedia.org/wiki/HCS_clustering_algorithm) or [centroid based](https://en.wikipedia.org/wiki/Cluster_analysis#Centroid-based_clustering) clustering models.
 We finally settled on a clustering technique called k-means.
 This blog post is a brain-dump of everything I've learned about clustering and k-means so far.

 # K-means

 K-means is a very simple and widely used clustering technique.
 It divides a dataset into '*k*' clusters.
 The '*k*' must be supplied by the users, hence the name k-means.
-It is general purpose and the [algorithm is straigh-forward](http://johnloeber.com/docs/kmeans.html):
+It is general purpose and the [algorithm is straight-forward](http://johnloeber.com/docs/kmeans.html):

 > We call the process k-means clustering because we assume that there are **k** clusters, and each cluster is defined by its center point — its mean.
 To find these clusters, we use **Lloyd’s Algorithm**: we start out with **k** random centroids.
 A centroid is simply a datapoint around which we form a cluster.
 For each centroid, we find the datapoints that are closer to that centroid than to any other centroid.
 We call that set of datapoints its cluster.
 Then we take the mean of the cluster, and let that be the new centroid.
 We repeat this process (using the new centroids to form clusters, etc.) until the algorithm stops moving the centroids.[0]
 We do this in order to minimize the total sum of distances from every centroid to the points in its cluster — *that is our metric for how well the clusters split up the data*.